Digital hearing aids come in a wide range of types, styles, shapes, sizes and colours.

-A traditional BTE fitting uses an earmould.
+A traditional BTE fitting uses an earmold.
 An impression of the outer ear and ear canal is taken using quick-drying silicone material.
-This impression is sent to a lab, and a customised earmould is created.
+This impression is sent to a lab, and a customised earmold is created.

-Earmoulds, which can be made of hard or soft materials, and are usually clear or pinkish in colour, but brightly coloured or decorative earmoulds are also manufactured on request.
-A hole (bore) is drilled through the earmould and an earmould tubing inserted.
+Earmolds, which can be made of hard or soft materials, and are usually clear or pinkish in colour, but brightly coloured or decorative earmolds are also manufactured on request.
+A hole (bore) is drilled through the earmold and an earmold tubing inserted.
 The tubing then attaches to an ear hook on the BTE.

 Domes vary in size and most manufacturers have a range of sizes and styles.

-One of the advantages of open-fitting products is improved wearing comfort compared to earmould fittings.
-The thin tubing and dome allow for more natural airflow in and out of the ear canal, something which was is difficult to achieve with earmoulds.
+One of the advantages of open-fitting products is improved wearing comfort compared to earmold fittings.
+The thin tubing and dome allow for more natural airflow in and out of the ear canal, something which was is difficult to achieve with earmolds.